Kobe Bryant’s death leaves NBA players, others in shock

 The 18-time All-Star made his first All-Star appearance at MSG in 1998, a passing of the torch game in which Michael Jordan played for the final time as a member of the Chicago Bulls.
 Bryant later set the scoring record at the current arena when he scored 61 points in 2009, a mark that was later bettered by Carmelo Anthony.

-Bryant played twice against Rivers and the Celtics for the championship, with Boston winning in 2008 and the Lakers taking the 2010 title, when Bryant was the MVP.
+Bryant played twice against Rivers and the Celtics for the championship, with Boston winning in 2008 and the Lakers taking the 2010 title, when Bryant captured his second consecutive NBA Finals MVP award.

 “We always liked to reminisce.
 We would always laugh at our versions of our losses,” Rivers said.
 “You know, when we beat them in 2008, he had his version.
 And when they beat us in 2010, I had my version, and then we would laugh at how different we looked at the games.”